 Listen.
-If you are even remotely connected to the marketing and advertising world then you’ve probably heard the word “content marketing.”
+If you are even remotely connected to the business, marketing, and advertising world, then you’ve probably heard the phrase “content marketing.”

 - White papers